Freeze-in and freeze-out of sterile neutrino dark matter: The model

 When $T_\phi \sim m_\varphi$, the $N$ population freezes in mainly from decays of the scalar $\varphi$, whose population then becomes Boltzmann suppressed, and annihilations of the $\alpha$.
 Here, we consider the case where the $N$ population eventually thermalises with the $\phi$ bath and thus is also described by temperature $T_\phi$.
 However, we note that it is possible that the $N$ population never thermalises, as we discuss in Sec.~\ref{sec:thermalisationN}.
 The behaviour of the different sectors is outlined in Fig.~\ref{fig:evolplot}.

-In our explicit realisation of the mechanism we introduce in the theory a complex scalar singlet, $\phi$, and a light right-handed singlet fermion, $N$, with lepton number -2 and 1, respectively (the SM lepton doublet and singlet, $L$ and $e$, have lepton number 1).
-The Lagrangian is
+In our explicit realisation of the mechanism we introduce in the theory a complex scalar singlet, $\phi$, and a light right-handed singlet fermion, $N_R$, with lepton number -2 and 1, respectively (the SM lepton doublet and singlet, $L$ and $e$, have lepton number 1).
+The scalar and leptonic parts of the Lagrangian are